staruser143/dash-app/analysis/federation_mongodb_atlas.md

 MongoDB Atlas provides robust support for federated queries through its **Atlas Data Federation** feature.
 Here are some key aspects of federated query support:

 ### **Supported Data Sources:**
-- **Atlas Clusters**: You can query data stored in your MongoDB Atlas clusters.
+- **Atlas Clusters**: We can query data stored in your MongoDB Atlas clusters.
 - **AWS S3 Buckets**: Query data stored in S3 buckets.
 - **Azure Blob Storage**: Query data stored in Azure Blob Storage containers.
 - **HTTP/HTTPS URLs**: Query data hosted at publicly accessible URLs.
 - **Online Archives**: Query archived data stored in Atlas Online Archives.

 ### **Query Capabilities:**
-- **MongoDB Query Language (MQL)**: You can use MQL to run queries against federated data.
+- **MongoDB Query Language (MQL)**: We can use MQL to run queries against federated data.
 - **Aggregation Pipeline**: Supports most standard server commands and stages in the aggregation pipeline.
 - **Virtual Databases and Collections**: Atlas Data Federation creates virtual databases and collections based on your configuration.

 ### **Configuration and Management:**
-- **Storage Configuration**: Define your federated database instance store and map virtual databases and collections to your data sources.
+- **Storage Configuration**: Define thr federated database instance store and map virtual databases and collections to the data sources.
 - **Query Limits**: Optionally configure limits on the amount of data processed for queries to control costs.
 - **Roles and Permissions**: A database user must have appropriate roles (e.g., `readWriteAnyDatabase`, `readAnyDatabase`, or a custom role with the `find` privilege) to run queries against a federated database instance.